 - Late nights at the pool tub with Lana, Nathan, & N(iiiiiiii)igh.

 - There’s nothing better and more comfy than our own bed after a trip.

 - Got to check out four different “cronut” places in LA and found my fave.

 - Skype sessions with Sophia where she can tell it to me plain and straight.

 I hope that my heart will eventually catch up to my head.
-I found this GRAD-itude linkup on the blogosphere after hours of clicking through random links.
+I found a GRAD-itude linkup (no longer available) on the blogosphere after hours of clicking through random links.
 I like that it fosters a culture of gratitude, and I’m going to try to share more regularly.
 I’m learning to be more grateful one baby step at a time.